rossmoody/rossmoody/README.md

 ## 🎢 What's up next...

-I'm joining the team at Splunk as a Principal Design Technologist to help designers and developers work smarter.
+I'm helping the team at Splunk as a Principal Design Technologist to help designers and developers work smarter.